CaveMan-13/Wordle-2.0/README.md

 # Wordle-2.0

-Jupyter Notebook based wordle game featuring all the original features but including optional extensions.
+Jupyter Notebook based WORDLE game with additional options.

-To start the game, open _Wordle.ipynb_ through Jupyter Notebook, then follow the instructions.
+To start the game, download the Wordle_2.0 folder and open _Wordle.ipynb_ through Jupyter Notebook, then follow the instructions.

 This project is part of a coding assignment for _CELL0014-Dynamic Biological Systems_.